Eisengrau-Algo/Eisengrau/README.md

 - combining this material with other sources,
 - using the idea rather than the exact code.

 If the material meaningfully informed your solution or explanation, **credit is required**.

 ---

 ## Academic Integrity Notice

 If you are a student:
-- You are responsible for ensuring that reuse of this material complies with your institution’s academic integrity policies.
+- you are responsible for ensuring that reuse of this material complies with your institution’s academic integrity policies,
-- Proper attribution does **not** automatically make reuse permissible in assessed work.
+- proper attribution does **not** automatically make reuse permissible in assessed work.

 This repository is intended as a learning resource, not as a substitute for original assessed submissions.

 ---

 ## Disclaimer

 This repository is provided for educational purposes.
 The author makes no guarantees regarding correctness, optimality, or suitability for any specific contest, interview, or assessment.

 ---

-## Author
+## Maintainers and Contributors

+### Project Founder and Lead Maintainer

 **Matthew Maksymilian Miezaniec**
-President @ KCPC, President @ Orthant Research Group
+President @ KCPC · President @ Orthant Research Group

+Responsible for:
+- the original design and structure of the repository,
+- its pedagogical direction and taxonomy,
+- overall maintenance and review.

+### Contributors

+This repository includes contributions from multiple authors.

+Individual files or directories may list their respective authors where appropriate.
+Contribution history is also preserved via version control.

+Unless otherwise stated, contributions are made under the same license as the repository.

+If you believe your contribution is not properly attributed, please open an issue or contact the maintainers.

 ---

 ## Final Note

-If you find this repository useful, attribution is not only required – it is appreciated.
+If you find this repository useful, attribution is not only required - it is appreciated.

 Good algorithmic thinking spreads best when credit is preserved.